Dalimil/Hack-the-Burgh-2016/README.md

 	- use this to initialize the game

 Client updates the game:
-	- call /update - or can trigger a pusher event???
+	- call POST /update with changes and uid

+Client finishes the game:
+	- call POST /finish with uid
+	- now just wait for the 'game-finished' event with 'payload' in their personal channel

 Client closes the game/app or leaves the queue:
 	- unsubscribe from the personal channel